user-vi/JavaAsASecondLanguage/lecture09/slides/lecture09.md

 ---
 ## Object layout
+Use JOL to learn about object layout
+@see practice2
 Compressed OOPS - only 4 bytes for references for small heaps.

-Useful references
+Fun read
 https://shipilev.net/jvm/objects-inside-out/
 https://shipilev.net/jvm/anatomy-quarks/23-compressed-references/
 ---
 ## Object removal
+- Object is removed when there are no hard references pointing at it
+- Or any time later...
 - This is controlled by GC
 - At the moment of GC Object.finalize() method is invoked
-- you can not control that directly
+- you can not control GC directly from Runtime
+- even with Runtime.gc() - it's only an advice

 **Never rely on Object.finalize() method**

 ---
 ## Basics of GC
-Heap is automatically managed by Garbage Collector (GC).
+Heap is automatically managed by Garbage Collector
-The structure of heap depend on chosen GC implementation.
+The structure of heap depend on chosen GC implementation
-**Hotspot** provide several implementations.
+**Hotspot** provide several implementations

 ---
 # GC Q&A
 Q: Why we need Garbage Collector
-A: To remove garbage, obviously
+A: To allocate, to remove, to defragment heap
 Q: What is garbage?
 A: Objects that are no longer referenced
 Q: Does cyclic references stall objects in heap forever